 |Two full length mock exams|

 We hope this article answers your question — can you study for the GMAT in 2 months?
-Also the study plan provided is to help you get started.
+Also, the study plan provided is to help you get started.
 As mentioned, you can alter it as per your level of preparation.
 Everything is possible if you stick to your study schedule consistently and seriously.
-It’s essential to come with a smart plan so that every topic and section of the GMAT syllabus is covered thoroughly.
+It’s essential to come with a smart 2 month GMAT study plan so that every topic and section of the exam syllabus is covered thoroughly.